ScoutmasterBucky/ScoutmasterBucky/site/nova-lab/scouts-bsa/next-big-thing/index.md

     C. Do a combination of reading and watching, not less than three hours total.
 Then do the following:
         1. Make a list of at least five questions or ideas from the articles you read or the shows you watched.
         2. Discuss two of the questions or ideas with your counselor.
+    Some examples include—but are not limited to—shows found on PBS (“NOVA”), Discovery Channel, Science Channel, National Geographic Channel, TED Talks (online videos), and the History Channel.
+You may choose to watch a live performance or movie at a planetarium or science museum instead of watching a media production.
+You may watch online productions with your counselor’s approval and under your parent’s or guardian’s supervision.
 2. Complete ONE merit badge from the following list.
 (Choose one that you have not already used for another Nova award.)
 Discuss with your counselor how the merit badge you earned relates to product design.
     * {{#trim}}{{>badge-link badge="american-business"}}{{/trim}}
     * {{#trim}}{{>badge-link badge="architecture"}}{{/trim}}